secretstartups/handbook/product/ux/ux-research-coordination/incentives/index.html.md

 [Tremendous](https://www.tremendous.com/) is the main incentive distributor that we use.

-Tremendous allows us to send grauitities globally and participants can easily select gift cards in their currency and preference.
+Tremendous allows us to send gratuities globally and participants can easily select gift cards in their currency and preference.
 Messaging to send rewards is done with our custom GitLab branding.

 Unsupported Countries in Rybbon: No rewards are available in the following countries.
 Cuba, Iran, Myanmar, North Korea, Russia, Syria, Venezuela, and Ukraine.

-Check out Tremenouds' [FAQ page](https://help.tremendous.com/en/articles/prepaid-card-faq) or #uxr_reops_lounge in Slack.
+Check out Tremendous' [FAQ page](https://help.tremendous.com/en/articles/prepaid-card-faq) or #uxr_reops_lounge in Slack.

 ### Incentives budget tracking and funding